West farms Square

-West Farms Square is a 526-unit affordable housing development located near the intersection of East Tremont and Bryant Avenues in the Bronx.
-This project involves the renovation of eight occupied buildings that were originally constructed in the early 1970’s.
-Although the development had been maintained on an as-needed basis and had consistently high occupancy rates, few substantial improvements were made in its first 40 years of existence.
+West Farms Square is an affordable housing development which consists of eight buildings and 526 units, originally constructed in the early 1970’s.
+Although the development had been maintained on an as-needed basis few substantial improvements were made in its first 40 years of existence.

-The grounds are being transformed from largely chained off, unusable spaces into secure recreational areas for residents.
-The landscape plan includes benches, walkways, planted areas and three playgrounds.
-All of the playground surfaces are made from recycled materials and are permeable to help prevent pollution caused by sewer overflow.
-One of the playgrounds is adjacent to a new community room that will be used for children and senior programming.
-The roofs of three buildings have been coated with highly reflective paint as part of the NYC Cool Roofs program to help cut cooling costs.
+The grounds have been transformed from largely chained off, unusable spaces into secure recreational areas for residents.
+The landscaping includes benches, walkways, planted areas and three playgrounds.
+All of the playground surfaces are made from recycled materials and are permeable to help prevent pollution.
+One of the playgrounds is adjacent to a new community room used for children’s and senior programming.

 FBHC and UNHP, along with all of their partners, have restored West Farms Square, preserving